iamonnox/tradecontrol/readme.md

 # Trade Control

-The Systems Engineering principles and history behind [Trade Control](https://github.com/tradecontrol) from the perspective of its creator.
+The ideas and history behind [Trade Control](https://github.com/tradecontrol) from the perspective of its creator.

 ## Code